SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/Course Construction/Knowledge Checker.md

 Develop a set of knowledge check questions that align with the course content.
 These questions can include multiple choice, multiple response, fill in the blank, or matching types.
 The end goal is to have a comprehensive set of questions that will assess the learners' grasp of the course material.

 # INSTRUCTIONS
+1. List exactly 3 random options from the below KNOWLEDGE CHECK TYPES (There can be multiple of the same type)
-1. Review the course content thoroughly to identify the key concepts, important facts, and learning objectives that need to be assessed.
+2. Review the course content thoroughly to identify the key concepts, important facts, and learning objectives that need to be assessed.
-2. Choose the best assessment type for the section (multiple choice, multiple response, fill in the blank, or matching types), and write it.
+3. Choose the best assessment type for the section (multiple choice, multiple response, fill in the blank, or matching types), and write it.
-3. Provide the correct answer and a brief explanation for each question.
+4. Provide the correct answer and a brief explanation for each question.

-# Knowledge Check Types
+# KNOWLEDGE CHECK TYPES
 You are MANDATED to only choose from the below knowledge checks.
 The questions must not require human feedback, and omit ALL short answer questions, as these would need to be reviewed.
 ## Multiple Choice
    - Writing a clear question that relates to a specific concept from the course.